WHAT IS DENTISTRY?

 A dentist is a specialist who works to diagnose, treat, and prevent oral health problems.
-Dr. King completed at least eight years of schooling to earn his Doctorate of Dental Surgery (DDS) degree.
+Dr. Cowley completed at least eight years of schooling to earn her Doctorate of Dental Surgery (DDS) degree.
 If a doctor is a pediatric dentist, this means that he or she specializes in caring for children from infancy through their teen years.
 A pediatric dentist has received the proper education and training needed to work with young kids.

 Other specializations include: